-SICK TIME
+SICK LEAVE

-Paid sick time is provided for the exclusive purpose of allowing employees to take time off for medical reasons.
+Paid sick leave is provided for the exclusive purpose of allowing employees to take time off for medical reasons.
 Acceptable medical reasons include the employee's own or a qualifying family member's incapacitating or contagious illness or injury and necessary medical treatment or medically advised rest.
-Visits to doctors and dentists also are acceptable reasons for taking sick time.
-Taking sick time under false pretenses is a violation of trust that is subject to disciplinary action, up to and including dismissal.
+Visits to doctors and dentists also are acceptable reasons for taking sick leave.
+Taking sick leave under false pretenses is a violation of trust that is subject to disciplinary action, up to and including dismissal.

-Sick time is provided to all regular full-time employees and regular part-time employees who work at least 20 hours per week on a consistent basis.
+Sick leave is provided to all regular full-time employees and regular part-time employees who work at least 20 hours per week on a consistent basis.

-For record-keeping purposes, RAILS will issue employees' sick time up front on January 1 of every calendar year.
-Sick time allotment begins upon hire or transfer into an eligible position, as noted above.
-Sick time is prorated for new hires based on start date.
+For record-keeping purposes, RAILS will issue employees' sick leave up front on January 1 of every calendar year.
+Sick leave allotment begins upon hire or transfer into an eligible position, as noted above.
+Sick leave is prorated for new hires based on start date.